 The nixing of the individual character routes has led to some debates; some like the more streamlined experience, while others feel that the cast suffer from Out of Focus as a result, particularly the newcomers (see They Wasted a Perfectly Good Character below).

 And the decision to kill off Terumi.
 Not so much that it was done, because he definitely had it coming, but the method in how it happened and who did it, with many feeling it should have been Ragna.
 Hakumen engages Terumi(Now separate from Hazama) in the True Ending, and with some help from Trinity, kills him with a never before seen technique.
-Its either really awesome or really anticlimactic.
+It's either really awesome or really anticlimactic.
 That said, the flames have cooled a bit since the next game shows he's very much alive, albeit on borrowed time because of Hakumen's attack

 And the ending as well.
 Ragna "saves" Nu and takes her out of Take-Mikazuchi's core and has Celica heal her, no longer having any desire to destroy her.
 Hades/Saya shows up and the cast are helpless against her; at which point she commands for Ragna's grimoire to go out of control and morph him into Black Beast like creature similar to his bad ending in Continuum Shift.(And this is after Nu literally stabs him in the back) Ragna loses control of his body, and critically injures Jin and Noel.
 In the epilogue, Tsubaki decides to go after Ragna to kill him herself and Rachel tells her that she or Jin need to kill him soon before he becomes an even bigger problem.
 Ragna always got the short end of the stick, but this is when some people just started to throw their hands up in frustration with the series` treatment of the main character, while others maintain that this is simply the series going through its Darkest Hour and such was to be expected at some point.